Ruined but mostly complete gatehouse from a minor 14th century nunnery, abandoned in 1536; in a rural location near the River Dart

 The priory buildings were correspondingly limited in scale, and although in general little is known, they are known to have included at least a church (Chapel of St Mary Magdalene), infirmary, chapter house, dormitory, refectory and cloister.
 No trace remains above ground of any of these, though the unexcavated foundations are believed to be extensive, however the one visible remnant is substantial; larger and better constructed than might be expected for this relatively insignificant institution, for much of its existence lacking a major source of funds.
 The surviving component is the gatehouse, a two story structure containing one large and one small passageway, beneath arched, vaulted ceilings.
 This stands, rather hidden from view, at one side of a field enclosed by high hedges; an incongruous site in this quiet, agricultural neighbourhood.
 The place, which is not signposted, is accessed via a small gate in the hedge, and while all can be seen in just a few minutes, the building is impressive and well preserved.

 Cornworthy Priory is situated just beyond the west end of the village, at the junction of two minor roads, with limited parking available on nearby verges.
 The building can be seen rising above the hedgerow, and lies just inside the western edge of the sizeable field, often used by cattle.
-The land is privately owned, though the public are allowed to enter, and the ruin is not obviously managed by any organisation.
+The land is privately owned, though the public have traditionally been allowed to enter, and the ruin is not obviously managed by any organisation.
+As of summer 2018, however, it appears the landowner has blocked the gate used to enter the field, and is not allowing visitors on to the site.
 The area occupied by the priory would have included fields, orchards and other outbuildings, and is believed to have extended over 1000 feet eastwards and 500 feet north to south, but the only other remains are some low wall remnants southeast of the gatehouse, liable to be obscured by vegetation.

 The gatehouse, largely from the 15th century, is a rectangular building containing two passageways of different heights, the taller intended for wheeled vehicles, the other for pedestrians.
 The ceiling of the former is supported by a tunnel vault, and that of the latter by a rib vault.
 Both feature decorative bosses and ribs, constructed from granite.
 The larger passageway has an opening at one side, closed by a (locked) modern iron door, leading to a spiral staircase, mostly contained within an adjacent rectangular turret, that accesses the upper, roofless floor, not publicly reachable.
 Steps from here lead down to a small chamber above the roof of the lower, pedestrian passageway.
 More of the stairway can be viewed through a breach in the southeast wall, also closed by iron bars.